HealthResearchAuthority/rsp-iras-qa/README.md

 **To run test in local DevBox:**
 All the test executions performed in DevBox should make sure that the sensitive test data are encrypted and not committed to the code repository.
 Below steps to encrypt and use the sensitive data:
 - An executable encrypt utility is created under src/utils/Encrypt.js
 - Run this utility to generate an encrypted value.
-Replace '<add secret key here>' with any key of your choice (Should follow the security standards of a password).
+Replace '<Add secret key here which is 32 character long>' with any key of your choice (Should follow the security standards of a password and should be 32 characters long).
 - To run the utility, right click on the Encrypt.js file and click on 'Open in Integrated Terminal' option.
 Run this file using the script: 'node .\Encrypt.js'.
 - The result of the execution will create an encrypted value, which should be stored in .env file (this file is never pushed to the code repository) and test execution can use the encrypted value from the .env file wherever needed.
 - Copy and paste the generated encrypted value into the relevant user password variable in the .env file.
 - Once encrypted value is generated revert the code in the Encrypt.js file immediately to ensure nor secret values are stored within the local code.
-- When running test case in local DevBox use following code in Git Bash Terminal: 'SECRET_KEY='<add secret key here>' npm run test'
+- When running test case in local DevBox use following code in Git Bash Terminal: 'SECRET_KEY='<Add secret key here which is 32 character long>' npm run test'

 ## Test reports